 In this method a standard embankment is constructed up to the edge of the peat deposit and then driven across the peat by end tipping, normally helped by a surcharge at the point of the advancing embankment to maximize the local displacement weight.
 The effect of the combined weight of the embankment and the surcharge is to cause a shear failure in the peat/soft soil ahead of the embankment, and a ‘displacement’ of the peat/soft soil to the side of the advancing embankment.

 A disadvantage of the progressive displacement method is that waves of displaced peat/soft soil will be formed at the sides and front of the embankment as it is being placed, and these can act passively to prevent the displacement continuing.
-Displaced peat/soft soil can also have an affect on adjacent structures and buildings, even at some distance from the main axis of the displacement.
+Displaced peat/soft soil can also have an effect on adjacent structures and buildings, even at some distance from the main axis of the displacement.
 Adjacent structures, within 5 times the peat/soft soil depth, should be identified and considered before the works commence.

 Once a progressive displacement is started within a peat deposit it will usually be able to be continued, provided that the embankment height above the surface of the peat is held constant by adding further fill material.
 It may however be necessary in some marginal locations to remove the displaced peat in front of the embankment, and deposit the material off the road line, to ensure that the displacement continues.
 The recommended practice in Sweden is to excavate out the top layer of the peat just to get the displacement going (as in Partial excavation in section 7.4.2).
 The displaced peat at the sides of the embankment can add to the overall stability of the embankment by acting as pressure berms.
 [Link to section 7.5.2]